All Episodes

 Yeah, I'm sure it did.

-You can check USGS figures and you'll hear about it.
+You can check USGS figures, and you'll hear about it.

-So, any question for my guest?
+Any question for my guests?

 Shoot, anything you want.

-Anything I want?
+Anything I want.

 Okay.

-I have seen UFO A long time ago, and I was wondering how much activity there was over Nevada at this time.
+I have seen UFO a long time ago, and I was wondering how much activity there was over Nevada at this time.

-Oh, that's fair.
+Well, that's fair.

 How much activity is there, Glenn?

-My personal sense, I mean, no one is really collecting all the sighting reports nationally because there's just so many of them, and there's so much work to be done in distinguishing the good from the bad.
+I mean, no one is really collecting all the sighting reports nationally because there's just so many of them, and there's so much work to be done in distinguishing the good from the bad.

-My personal sense Is that, yes, there's a lot of sightings in Nevada, but there's a lot of sightings all over the country.
+My personal sense is that, yes, there's a lot of sightings in Nevada, but there's a lot of sightings all over the country.

 Are there more here, though, arguably, than elsewhere?